-Want to level up as a freelance writer and start landing bigger contracts and better-paying clients?
-In The Creative Class, Paul shares the pricing, marketing and productivity skills he’s honed in his 16+ years of freelancing.
+Want to land bigger contracts and better-paying clients?
+In The Creative Class, Paul shares the pricing, marketing and productivity skills he’s honed in more than a decade of freelancing.

 As writers, we’ve all been there.
 You talk to a potential client and they ask: “Well, what is your hourly rate?”

 And if we answer, we’ve no doubt heard some variation of: “Oh, that’s a lot of money.
 My college buddy is a writer and he only charges half of that/my cousin charges $15 an hour/that kid down the street from me will work for Mars Bars.”

 That’s because the value of the work we do as freelancers can’t simply be summed up in an hourly rate.